-Age-related damage to the cochlea, known as presbycusis, is the single biggest cause of hearing loss.
-It is the result of a combination of environmental and genetic factors.
+Age-related damage to the inner ear is the single biggest cause of hearing loss.
+It’s also known as presbycusis.

 Most of us will experience some level of hearing loss as we get older.
 This type of hearing loss tends to affect both ears, and increases as you get older.

 Causes of age-related hearing loss

 The main cause of age-related hearing loss is gradual wear and tear to tiny sensory cells called ‘hair cells’ in the cochlea (your hearing organ in the inner ear).

 Your hearing might start to deteriorate with age, which makes high-frequency sounds, such as some voices, difficult to hear.

 It might also be harder to hear ‘s’, ‘f’ and ‘th’ sounds in words.
 This can make it hard to understand what people are saying over background noise.

 There is no cure for age-related hearing loss, but many people find hearing aids to be a huge help.

 You may be experiencing hearing loss if you: